ComputeSoftware/lein-tools-deps/README.md

 share [tools.deps.alpha](https://github.com/clojure/tools.deps.alpha)
 `deps.edn` dependencies with your leiningen project build.

+## NOTE

+This fork is a hack to enable use of lein-tools-deps on a Windows system, where Clojure is installed on WSL but Cursive runs under Windows.
+Regard as a "good enough" solution until there exist Windows versions of the clj/clojure scripts and other tools are updated to properly handle this setup.

+Steps to use:

+- Clone this repo, and make a local build with `lein install`.
+- Copy the `scripts/clojure.bat` file to somewhere on your Windows path.
+- If you plan to use git dependencies on a remote repo requiring SSH, be sure you have [SSD keys set up with pageant](https://www.digitalocean.com/community/tutorials/how-to-use-pageant-to-streamline-ssh-key-authentication-with-putty).
+The SSH setup for
+Windows as documented on Github (using git bash) in not sufficient.
+- If you intend to use the `:install` and `:user` options to specify `:config-files`, you'll need the corresponding `deps.edn` files to reside on the Windows file system as opposed the default Linux install directories.
+In WSL, you would then need to set the `CLJ_CONFIG` environment variable to point to the directory containing your user-level `deps.edn`.
+- See `example/project.clj` for usage.
+You will need to configure the `:clojure-executables` to contain the Windows path to the location where you placed `clojure.bat`.
+The `:path-replacement` value specifies a regex and string that is used in a call to `clojure.string/replace-first` to change paths on a WSL mount to a Windows drive to Windows format.
+So `:path-replacement [#"/mnt/c/" "c:/"]` would change `/mnt/c/Users/dave/.clojure/deps.edn` to `c:/Users/dave/.clojure/deps.edn`.

 ## Why use leiningen and deps.edn?

 The Clojure 1.9.0 command line tools bring a host of new benefits to